 Aultman Medical Group sought to optimize its revenue cycle operations to help address internal structural factors impacting the organization financially.
-The leadership also was determined to standardize its processes and increase financial accountability and consistency of metrics across its clinics.
+The leadership also was determined to standardize its processes and increase financial accountability and consistency of metrics across its clinics through an in-depth physician revenue cycle improvement process.

-Aultman Medical Group engaged HSG to provide a comprehensive revenue cycle redesign.
+Aultman Medical Group engaged HSG to provide a comprehensive physician revenue cycle improvement and redesign process consisting of full-time management and support.
 The HSG team evaluated historical data and recommended consistently following revenue cycle indicators, implemented a daily budgeted volumes report, developed a dashboard, reorganized the CBO structure, resolved an insurance denials backlog issue, standardized a fee schedule, and developed a staffing tool.
 These and other steps led to 3% revenue cycle lift or a $2.5 million cash improvement and a 20% decrease in A/R.

 Key focus areas of the project included increasing accountability and visibility of metrics across the revenue cycle; therefore, HSG initially provided full-time managerial support to streamline communication and transparency between the CBO and the different practices.
 The team collaborated to reestablish communication lines between the various points of contact.